PierreZB/Trading-Predictions-Framework/README.md

 # Trading Predictions Framework (TPF)

 This project's goal is to set-up a framework to be able to
-- pull trading data for different instruments at different granularities
+- pull trading data for different instruments at different granularity
 - calculate a set of indicators
 - join entry and exit strategies
 - apply machine learning on the data set to get predictions, based on the indicators and the strategy